kunrex/backend/README.md

 > 2. Email: admin@backend.com
 > 3. Password: adminpassword123

-> Alternative: Run `src/quickstart/dump.sql` locally using your MySQL credentials, move all images from `src/quickstart/foods` to `src/assets/foods` and run a DB command to grant `auth = 7` for a user of of choice.
+> Alternative: Run `src/quickstart/dump.sql` locally using your MySQL credentials, move all images from `src/quickstart/foods` to `src/assets/foods` and run a DB command to grant `auth = 7` for a user of choice.

 #### 5. Enjoy :D